skandar9/moraqabat/README.md

 The overall steps for building guards:

-1. [Configure Guards](#configure-guards): Define the guards in the `config/auth.php` configuration file.
+1. [Guards configuration](#guards-configuration): Define the guards in the `config/auth.php` configuration file.
 Specify the driver (e.g., session, token, or passport) and associate each guard with an authentication provider.

 2. [Implement Guard-Specific Middleware](#guards-middlewares): For custom logic for the guards, create guard-specific middleware classes.
 Middleware intercepts requests and can be used for authentication, authorization, or any other processing before the request reaches the intended route or controller.